PERSONAL INJURY QUESTIONS

 No. You never have to go to Court.
 We will advise you if we think you should go to Court, but the choice is yours.

-In Queensland, personal injury claims are required to go through a compulsory settlement conference process and the majority of claims, about 95% or more, settle at that conference.
+In Queensland, personal injury claims are required to go through a compulsory settlement conference process.
+The majority of claims, about 95% or more, settle at that conference.

-We are available for home visits in Brisbane, Ipswich, Gold Coast, Sunshine Coast and out to Toowoomba.
-We practice in QLD, NT and northern NSW.
+You can call us and the first consultation is always free.
+We are also available for home visits in Brisbane, Ipswich, Gold Coast, Sunshine Coast and out to Toowoomba.
+We practice in QLD and Northern NSW.